 Eric M Washington

-Prof. Washington is the director of the African and African Diaspora Studies program.
+Professor Washington is the director of the African and African Diasporia Studies program.
 He was recently elected as a member of the Board of Directors of Africa Network, a nonprofit consortium of liberal arts colleges committed to literacy about and concern for Africa in American higher education.

 Read Eric Washington's posts on Historical Horizons, the history department blog.